 The host at Grieving, Angry Widow speaks from the heart about grief and its impact.
 She keeps going for her kids and uses the platform to give voice to the anger and sadness that comes, as well as the fond memories and reasons to rebuild.
 Check out “Great Expectations” for a look at the corelationship between grief and social problems.

 Widow’s Christian Place is a safe and spiritual site for fellowship with other widows and insight into weathering the changes ahead.
 Each month a memorial wall is offered for quick reflection on loved ones, while most content deals with moving on and finding strength in others.
-Bonus: Poetry and music is suggested.
+Bonus: Poetry and music is suggested as well.

 Photo source: metrouk2.wordpress.com